CarterKoopa/Olin-CompArch-MP4/README.md

 - Writeback MUX output is ignored
 - pc <= pc + 4 (move to next instruction)
 - pc_write = 1 (allows PC update)

-The writeback MUX selects
-the appropriate value (alu_out, mem_data_reg, or PC+4) and reg_write_enable = 1 to
-write the selected value into rd_data of the register file at register rd_addr.

-Writeback MUX (rd_sel)
-Selects what data gets written to rd_data input of register file:
-Inputs (controlled by 2-bit rd_sel signal):
-- 00: alu_out (for ALU operations like add, sub, and, or)
-- 01: mem_data_reg (for load instructions like lw, lh, lb)
-- 10: reg_imm (for immediate instructions like lui)
-- 11: PC+4 (for jump-and-link instructions like jal, jalr)

-Output: Goes to rd_data[31:0] input of register file